 Yum sues Grubhub for allegedly violating delivery deal

-Yum Brands Inc filed a lawsuit against Grubhub Inc on Thursday for allegedly violating terms of a food delivery deal, a day after Europe's Just Eat Takeaway.com agreed to buy the U.S. food delivery platform for US$7.3 billion.

-REUTERS: Yum Brands Inc filed a lawsuit against Grubhub Inc on Thursday for allegedly violating terms of a food delivery deal, a day after Europe's Just Eat Takeaway.com agreed to buy the U.S. food delivery platform for US$7.3 billion.
+NEW YORK: Yum Brands Inc filed a lawsuit against Grubhub Inc on Thursday (Jun 11) for allegedly violating terms of a food delivery deal, a day after Europe's Just Eat Takeaway.com agreed to buy the US food delivery platform for US$7.3 billion.

 Yum invested about US$200 million in GrubHub in 2018 and struck a partnership with the company to bolster food delivery from thousands of KFC and Taco Bell restaurants across the United States.